hyaliyun/Google-Docs/website/google/meta_programming/index.md

 - target
   - : Object which the proxy virtualizes.
 It is often used as storage backend for the proxy.
 Invariants (semantics that remain unchanged) regarding object non-extensibility or non-configurable properties are verified against the target.
 - invariants
   - : Semantics that remain unchanged when implementing custom operations are called _invariants_.
-If you violate the invariants of a handler, a {{jsxref("TypeError")}} will be thrown.
+If you violate the invariants of a handler, a  will be thrown.

 ## Handlers and traps